Kristina01111000/WordPressTheme/README.md

-	-> make head page -> bite sized bits of all the pages + links -> putting a picture in the header or the body, pick one, i prefer body -> with gecko theme in editor main background photo is set in theme -> body settings
+	-> make head page -> bite sized bits of all the pages + links -> putting a picture in the header or the body, pick one, i prefer body -> with gecko theme in editor main background photo is set in theme -> body settings -> need to put seperate pictures into additional css

 To do: